Pool56/TrainAndSearch/README.md

 - [Watson Machine Learning](https://cloud.ibm.com/catalog/services/watson-machine-learning) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
 Watson Machine learning  was an associated service when using the watsonx. ai
 - [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
-- Watson studio was accessible by use of the cloud pak for data, i used it in my solution by using templates provided in the cloud pak for data
+- Watson studio was accessible by use of the cloud pak for data, i used it in my solution by using templates provided in the cloud pak for data.
+Additionally I created a learning material which contained application of the use of Watson Studio from the IBM SkillsBuild.
+The title of the course was Clean, Refine and Visualize Data with IBM Watson Studio

-- The
--
--

 ### Solution architecture